griffincalme/PythonGames/README.md

 # PythonGames
-Fork of Raspbian Python Games -- with game edits
+Fork of Raspbian Python Games -- with a few mods